snackbxx/lore/docs/users/animeismywaifu.md

 12. Claims to have IQ higher than BMI.
 13. Claims to not have been banned from the nep_blanc server for sexual harassment, despite the ban message stating the ban was due to sexual harassment.
 14. Claims to not be attracted to children.
 While clearly being attracted to them.
+15. Claims MTV and BHD are top trackers, on the same level as PTP
+16. Claims to have been born in 2003.

 ## AnimeIsMyWaifu FACT LIST AS OF 2022